nCubed/TheMovieDbWrapper/README.md

 # TheMovieDbWrapper
 TheMovieDbWrapper is a C# wrapper for [themoviedb.org](https://www.themoviedb.org) API.

+A nuget package is available directly through Visual Studio: https://www.nuget.org/packages/TheMovieDbWrapper/

 ##### Common Requests
 The current release supports common requests for movie and other miscellaneous information, such as: